Umatilla County, Oregon

 Umatilla County (/ˌjuːməˈtɪlə/) is one of the 36 counties in the U.S. state of Oregon.
-The population of 81,826 ranks it as the 14th largest in Oregon, and largest in Eastern Oregon.
+Its 2020 population of 80,075 ranks it as the 14th largest in Oregon, and largest in Eastern Oregon.
 Hermiston is the largest and fastest growing city in Umatilla County, but Pendleton remains the county seat.
 Umatilla County is part of the Hermiston-Pendleton, OR Micropolitan Statistical Area, which has a combined population of 94,833.
 It is included in the eight-county definition of Eastern Oregon.

 The county is named for the Umatilla River.

 History

 Umatilla County was created on September 27, 1862, out of a portion of Wasco County.
 Adjustments were made to the county's boundaries following the creation of Grant, Morrow, Union, and Wallowa Counties.
 This legislative act also designated Marshall Station as the temporary county seat.
 An 1865 election selected Umatilla City, now known as Umatilla, as the county seat.
 With the development of wheat farming, population shifted to the north and east parts of the county, and a subsequent election in 1868 moved the county seat again to Pendleton.

 The Umatilla Indian Reservation was established by the Treaty of Walla Walla in 1855.
 The Umatillas, Walla Wallas, and Cayuse tribes were resettled there, and is located immediately southeast of Pendleton.

 EZ Wireless of Hermiston officially opened on February 4, 2004, one of the largest known Wi-Fi wide area networks in the United States, covering parts of Umatilla County, Morrow County and Benton County, Washington.
 Although created to facilitate communications among local police, firemen and EMT workers who immediately respond to possible accidents or terrorist attacks on the Umatilla Chemical Depot, where the U.S. Army maintained a national arsenal of nerve gas, the network can be accessed in some places by the public for free.